Effects of Defects in Superconducting Phase of Twisted Bilayer Graphene: Acknowledgements

 \section{Acknowledgements}

-HY and ZQG thank Ding-Ping Li, Xin-Zheng Li, Kai-Wei Sun and Shuai Wang for enlightening discussions.
-ZQG also thanks Ji-Chen Feng for helpful advice in some technical details.
+ZQG thanks Congjun Wu, Yi-Zhuang You, Kai-Wei Sun and Ji-Chen Feng for helpful discussions.
 FW acknowledges support from The National Key Research and Development Program of China (Grand No. 2017YFA0302904).